-Fresh Android version distribution stats show more Jelly Bean growth, ICS and Gingerbread lossesAlex Wagner - Senior News Editor
+Fresh Android version distribution stats show more Jelly Bean growth, ICS and Gingerbread lossesAlex Wagner - Editorial Director of News and Content

 It's that time of the month, friends!
 Google has once again updated its Android version distribution stats, revealing which desserts were present on the Android hardware that accessed Google Play in the two week period ending on March 4.
 Android 4.1/4.2 has once again shown a bit of growth, moving from 13.6 percent last month to finish at 16.5 percent this month, meaning that Jelly Bean is now present on nearly one-fifth of Android devices.
 Meanwhile, Android 4.0 Ice Cream Sandwich dropped a tiny bit from last month, going from 29 percent to 28.6 percent.